 - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. - e.
+If so, describe. - There are no known surface indications or history of unstable soils in the immediate vicinity. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. - f.
-Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. - g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any:
+Indicate source of fill.